-PRINCIPAL OPTIONS IMPLICATIONS PREFERRED OPTION COST ESTIMATE TIMING Cycleway Networks Install low intervention, buffered, on-road cycle lanes Safer cycling routes will exist on strategic routes, encouraging more people to choose cycling as a form of transport. ✓ \$7.4m 2021 - 2039 Construct protected, separated cycle lanes Primary cycle routes will be formed with a much higher level of safety, encouraging more people with wider ranging cycling ability to choose cycling as a form of transport. √ \$14.8m 2024 - 2030 Shared roads within town centre areas Safer cycling routes will exist on strategic routes within town centres, encouraging more people to choose cycling as a form of transport.
-An associated benefit will be an offset in the demand for car parking. ✓ \$6.2m 2025 - 2031 Do not extend the cycle way network Cycling facilities will not improve.
+PRINCIPAL OPTIONS IMPLICATIONS PREFERRED OPTION COST ESTIMATE TIMING Cycleway Networks Install low intervention, buffered, on-road cycle lanes Safer cycling routes will exist on strategic routes, encouraging more people to choose cycling as a form of transport.
+0 \$7.4 million 2021 - 2039 Construct protected, separated cycle lanes Primary cycle routes will be formed with a much higher level of safety, encouraging more people with wider ranging cycling ability to choose cycling as a form of transport.
+Image: A start of the start of \$14.8 million 2024-2030 Shared roads within town centre areas Safer cycling routes will exist on strategic routes within town centres, encouraging more people to choose cycling as a form of transport.
+An associated benefit will be an offset in the demand for car parking.
+Image: A start of the start of \$6.2 million 2025-2031 Do not extend the cycle way network Cycling facilities will not improve.
 New user may be discouraged from cycling if the view the network as unsafe or unsuitable.
-Nil Not planned
+X Nil Not planned